autowarefoundation/autoware-documentation/docs/design/autoware-architecture/map/index.md

 - Its resolution should be at least 0.2 m to yield reliable localization results.
 - It can be in either local or global coordinates, but must be in global coordinates (georeferenced) to use GNSS data for localization.

-For more details on divided map format, please refer to [the Readme of `map_loader` in Autoware Universe](https://github.com/autowarefoundation/autoware.universe/blob/main/map/map_loader/README.md).
+For more details on divided map format, please refer to [the readme of `map_loader` in Autoware Universe](https://github.com/autowarefoundation/autoware.universe/blob/main/map/map_loader/README.md).

 !!! note